jloughry/Unicode/README.md

 ### Notes

 <a name="note1"/>1.
-Power symbol usage is in accordance with the recommendation
+This usage of the &ldquo;power&rdquo; symbol is in
-in IEEE 1621:2004 to use the
+accordance with the recommendation in IEEE 1621:2004 to use the
 ![IEC-5009](https://github.com/jloughry/Unicode/raw/master/18px-IEC5009_Standby_Symbol.svg.png)
 symbol to mean &ldquo;power&rdquo; as everyone in the world except IEC and ISO thinks it means, and to use the